Income protection insurance

 - whether they examined the customer or based their opinion on a review of notes

-A customer may have concerns about whether a specialist instructed and paid for by a financial business can be considered independent.
-We also hear similar concerns from businesses who say that the treating consultant or GP is likely to be less reliable because of their responsibility for and involvement in the customer's long-term care.
+A customer may have concerns about whether a specialist instructed and paid for by an insurer can be considered independent.
+We also hear similar concerns from businesses who say that the treating consultant or GP is likely to be less reliable because of their responsibility for and involvement in the customer’s long-term care.
+Our role is to be impartial and weigh up all the evidence.

 Risk of relapse

-A customer might have concerns about their condition reoccurring if they return to work.
+A customer might have concerns about their condition reoccurring or getting worse if they return to work.
 For example, if they have heart disease, have had a stroke or suffered from stress.
 If we agree the customer is capable of working, we’ll consider the evidence for the risk of relapse.

 We rely on the professional expertise and integrity of medical experts.
-Where you have asked an expert for an opinion, we’ll check whether it quoted the correct definition of disability and explained policy terms.
+Where you have asked an expert for an opinion, we’ll check whether you quoted the correct definition of disability and explained the policy terms.

 Getting new medical evidence